 - Direct Costs

-Direct Costs are the costs that one pays to either:
+Direct Cost is the cost that one pays to either:

 - Produce goods or services; or